PlanTL-GOB-ES/NegEx-MES/README.md

 When the modification field is Negated, the type_modification field can take the following four values, ordered from highest to lowest degree of modification,  which allow to detect not only negation, but also uncertainty.

-* Neg-phrases contains the most radical modifiers (e.g. ausencia de, rechazado, declina, etc.).
+* `Neg-phrases`: contains the most radical modifiers (e.g. ausencia de, rechazado, declina, etc.).
 That is, it contains modifiers that deny the term in question, and are equivalent to the logical connective of the negation in the propositional logic.
-For example, if the term were fever, these modifiers would deny this term: absence of fever, without fever, etc.
+For example, if the term was fever, these modifiers would deny this term: absence of fever, without fever, etc.

-* Post-neg-phrases, also indicates denial, but includes some doubt, so it is a little less strict than the previous one; e.g. debe descartarse para, debe ser descartado para, improbable, etc.
+* `Post-neg-phrases`: also indicates denial, but includes some doubt, so it is a little less strict than the previous one; e.g. debe descartarse para, debe ser descartado para, improbable, etc.

-* Pseudo-neg-phrases is very similar to the previous one, but it includes the doubt directly between its possibilities:
+* `Pseudo-neg-phrases`: is very similar to the previous one, but it includes the doubt directly between its possibilities; e.g. I am not sure if, I doubt, I have doubts, sin aumento, sin cambios sospechosos, tengo dudas, etc.

-I am not sure if, I doubt, I have doubts, sin aumento, sin cambios sospechosos, tengo dudas, etc.
+* `Conjunctions`: corresponds to the adversative conjunctions: pero, sin embargo, aunque, etc. (however, but, if not...)

-* Conjunctions, and correspond to the adversative conjunctions; pero, sin embargo, aunque, etc..
-That is, they contradict, partially or totally, the term: however, but, if not, etc. These modifiers, therefore, allow to determine the degree of uncertainty that a term has with respect to the phrase in which it appears.
+That is, they contradict, partially or totally, the term.
+These modifiers, therefore, allow to determine the degree of uncertainty that a term has with respect to the phrase in which it appears.

-This can be very useful for applications that use SpanMedNeg, for example, to assign a specific weight to the terms according to their 'degree' of modification.
+Distinguishing these different degrees of modification can be very useful, for example, to assign a specific weight to the terms according to the modifier that co-occur with them.
 For example, a weight of 0.25 could be assigned to the terms modified with (1), 0.50 to those modified with (2), 0.75 to those modified with (3), and 0.85 to those modified with (4).

 ## Directory structure